 "It's all about choice.
-I don't have to feel conflicted between being Gom or Horangi, gifted or saram, adopted or born into a family.
+I dont have to feel conflicted between being Gom or Horangi, gifted or saram, adopted or born into a family.
 Because my choice isn't either-or.
 I can choose to be all of those things.
 It's my actions that define who I am, not who I was born to, or what blood flows through my veins, or even what magic I can wield.
-And the fact of the matter is that I chose all these people, and these people chose me."
+And the fact of the matter is that I chose all these people, and these people chose me" (p.
+297).

 When Rye accepts herself for all that she is, she unlocks her true identity and claims her power as the last fallen star.
-Rye focuses on who she is and the brave and noble things she has done, rather than who she is not or what she lacks.

-Rye focuses on who she is and the brave and noble things she has done, rather th an who she is not or what she lacks.
-DIRECTONS: Write about a time when you cast aside doubts and criticisms-fr to do something new or challenging.
+Rye focuses on who she is and the brave and noble things she has done, rather than who she is not or what she lacks DIRECTONS: Write about a time when you cast aside doubts and criticisms-from yourself or others-and chose to do something new or challenging.
 How did it make you feel?
-What important you able to help or encourage others in similar situations? om yourself or others-and chose lesson(s) did you learn?
-How were
+What important lesson(s) did you learn?
+How were you able to help or encourage others in similar situations?